-By 1889, Charles and Annie Bartlett had been joined at 172 Commonwealth by Dr. Henry Cutler Baldwin, a neurologist, who both lived and maintained his medical office there.
+By 1888, Charles and Annie Bartlett had been joined at 172 Commonwealth by Dr. Henry Cutler Baldwin, a neurologist, who both lived and maintained his medical office there.
 He previously had been traveling abroad.
-He continued to live there until 1892, when he purchased and moved to 126 Commonwealth.
+He continued to live at 172 Commonwealth until 1892, when he moved to 126 Commonwealth.

 From about 1894, Dr. Samuel Breck, a physician, also maintained his office at 172 Commonwealth with Dr. Bartlett and Dr. Werner.
 He and his wife, Louisa Maria (Eddy) Breck, lived in West Roxbury.
 In 1893, they had lived (and he had maintained his offices) at 122 Marlborough.
 He continued to maintain his offices at 172 Commonwealth in 1898, but had moved to 362 Commonwealth by 1900.

 Charles and Annie Bartlett continued to live at 172 Commonwealth until about 1902, when they moved to an apartment at 366 Commonwealth.

-Dr. Bartlett and Dr. Werner also continued to maintain their dental offices there, Dr. Bartlett until about 1912 and Dr. Werner until about 1916.
+Dr. Bartlett and Dr. Werner also continued to maintain their dental offices at 172 Commonwealth, Dr. Bartlett until about 1912 and Dr. Werner until about 1916.

 Henry Ehrlich died in February of 1926.
 Sally Ehrlich continued to live at 172 Commonwealth until about 1931.
-She also maintained a summer residence in Clifton, Massachusetts.
+She also maintained a home in Clifton, Massachusetts.

 172 Commonwealth was not listed in the 1932-1937 Blue Books, nor in the 1932-1935 Lists of Residents, and was shown as vacant in the 1932-1935 City Directories.

 172 Commonwealth was once again shown as vacant in the 1938 City Directory.

-In October of 1938, Shirley Clifford Speed applied for (and subsequently received) permission to make repairs to 172 Commonwealth, and on December 29, 1938, he purchased the property from Sally Ehrlich.
+In October of 1938, real estate dealer Shirley Clifford Speed applied for (and subsequently received) permission to make repairs to 172 Commonwealth, and on December 29, 1938, he purchased the property from Sally Ehrlich.